 - Peel the apple and cut away the core.
-(I used an apple cutter for this.)
+I used an Apple Corer and Slicer (affiliate link) for this.
 Cut the apple into slices lengthwise; then chop the slices into chunks.

 - Slice the cabbage into thin slices, then chop to make short strips.
-(We used a mandoline slicer to cut the cabbage.)
+We used a Mandoline Slicer (affiliate link) to cut the cabbage.

-- Pull off stems from the baby kale (or not; your choice) and wash kale in salad spinner if it needs it.
+- Pull off stems from the baby kale (or not; your choice) and wash kale in salad spinner (affiliate link) if it needs it.

-- Whisk together the olive oil, white balsamic vinegar, lemon juice, agave nectar, salt, pepper, and black sesame seeds (or poppy seeds) to make the dressing.
+- Whisk together the olive oil, white balsamic vinegar, lemon juice, sweetener, salt, pepper, and black sesame seeds (or poppy seeds) to make the dressing.